 Truly a Great Lakes National Forest, the Hiawatha National Forest of Michigan’s Upper Peninsula provides visitors a chance to explore more than 75 lakes, including 3 of the 5 Great Lakes, and 600 miles of streams.
 Within this lake-filled forest, visitors can hike and swim, visit six lighthouses, and spot diverse wildlife, including gray wolves, deer, monarch butterflies, bald eagles, and one of North America’s rarest songbirds, Kirtland’s warbler.

 Our tree planting efforts on Hiawatha National Forest contribute to the recovery of this rare bird, a habitat specialist that requires young jack pine stands for breeding and nesting.
-Between 2011 and 2018, we’ve planted 382,000 jack pine seeds and seedlings across hundreds of acres of the forest.
+Since 2011, we’ve planted more than half a million jack pine seedlings across hundreds of acres of the forest.